kentwedeking/woodbadge/Ticket.md

 1. Create First Draft of presentation and handouts within 6 months.
 1. First presentation complete within 9 months.
 Goal complete within 16 months.

 - Does this Goal promote Diversity?
-No
+Yes
 - Does this Goal promote membership growth and retention?
 Yes
 - Does this Goal show line of sight to the Youth?
 Yes